imanghafoori1/laravel-microscope/README.md

 You can run:
 - php artisan check:event
 - php artisan check:gate
-- php artisan check:route
+- php artisan check:route  (checks controller classes and methods to exist)
-- php artisan check:auth
-- php artisan check:psr4
+- php artisan check:psr4   (checks namespaces, imports)

 ## What the Commands do?